GuillaumeFalourd/assert-command-line-output/README.md

 - If the `diff` execution of the command line output and the assert file is **DIFFERENT** than the `expected_result` input value, the action will **FAIL**.

 ⚠️  The [`actions/checkout`](https://github.com/actions/checkout) is mandatory to use this action, as it will be necessary to access the repository files, or to access the output file after the action execution.

+*Note: This action gather the [command-output-file-action](https://github.com/GuillaumeFalourd/command-output-file-action) and the [diff-action](https://github.com/GuillaumeFalourd/diff-action)*.

  * * *